 You can hum Lightning Crashes or even The Dam at Otter Creek if you like but hang on for some rapid fine lines and a lightning weaving finish through the mounded corrie below the copper mine.
 You will do this one faster and faster over time.
 Continue on down FFFT jump at the bottom and blast through the creek before coffee or beer or just do it all again or head North to Dodging Bullets.

 This baby starts just through the monument gate and turn right and then you are off through the hops and quandongs and christmas bushes, past a neolithic cave with a scary drop (stay on line here or die), out of the brush and over the creek and down a run that has some interesting features.
 Between trees, down logs and then over the fence and you are into a WWII rifle range with signs of yesteryear around.
 Enjoy the view from the top at the big sawpit and then thrash down the wooded gully and then down another gully (air to be had).
-Then it is the finale smashing down and weaving the final gully, up and jumping the dry dam bank and through the ruin, past the dog pound and back to Melrose or down to the Showground loop.
-It is rough so take it easy the first time or use a Delirium-T.
+Then it is the finale smashing down and weaving the final gully, up and jumping the dry dam bank and through the ruin then sweet melrose single track all the way back to the Monument.

 More info on Bartagunyah Trails to Come – there is about 50kms of Singletrack only 5kms from town.